Deolinda1506/alu-shell/basics/README.md

-This is script about basics
+This is my directory about shell basic